Skip to content

 This object can be created and maintained in the following ways.

-As shown in Basic Usage, Hikageable can directly create a Hikage.Delegate or Hikage object.
+As shown in Basic Usage, Hikagable can directly create a Hikage.Delegate or Hikage object.

 In DSL, you can get the Hikage.Performer object to create the layout content.